AmanSuryavanshi-1/New/docs/AV-NEWSSTREAM-TECHNICAL-DOCUMENTATION.md

 ---

-AV NewsStream is a **production-ready, enterprise-grade news aggregation platform** that solves the critical challenge of API rate limiting through intelligent key rotation across 9 API keys.
-It aggregates real-time news from NewsAPI, GNews, and YouTube into a unified feed with advanced duplicate detection, 10-minute response caching, and voice-enabled navigation via Alan AI—reducing API calls by 90% while maintaining seamless user experience.
+AV NewsStream is a **production-ready, enterprise-grade news aggregation platform** that solves the critical challenge of API rate limiting through intelligent key rotation across multiple API keys.
+It aggregates real-time news from NewsAPI and YouTube into a unified feed with advanced duplicate detection, 10-minute response caching, and text-to-speech article reading via Web Speech API—reducing API calls by 90% while maintaining seamless user experience.

 ---